janstrng/Evaluating-IoT-devices/Test-Deebot_605.md

 | The company/organization is also required to act upon vulnerabilities sent to the user contact in a timely manner (60-120 business days)(ETSI 5.2)  | 5 | TODO |

 ## Score
+with the use of the old scoring-system, Deebot got 32 points.